Martmath/WindowDayDream/README.md

 I didn't work professionally with C++ or hardware, so use it at your own risk.
 Below-an * indicates the position of the touchpad.
 Operating procedure:
-Launch the application
+Launch the application.
 1) Set the device to its base position, as in fig. 1.
 Press the home button (the far button from touchpad): |* | ;
 ![fig. 1](https://github.com/Martmath/WindowDayDream/tree/master/WindowDayDream/picture/1.png?raw=true)
 2) Turn it clockwise on a horizontal plane 90 degrees and press again home button: =* ;
 ![fig. 2](https://github.com/Martmath/WindowDayDream/tree/master/WindowDayDream/picture/2.png?raw=true)

-3)On the old path, return the device to its original starting position.
+3) On the old path, return the device to its original starting position.
 We turn along the long side clockwise.
 Click home button. |* ;
 ![fig. 3](https://github.com/Martmath/WindowDayDream/tree/master/WindowDayDream/picture/3.png?raw=true)

-4)Return to the starting position.
+4) Return to the starting position.
 Turn vertically 90 degrees along short side.
 Click home button. _
 ![fig. 4](https://github.com/Martmath/WindowDayDream/tree/master/WindowDayDream/picture/4.png?raw=true)
  Now you can choose the mode - work with CAD CATIA or the mouse.
 Long press the home button.
 If CATIA is running, we can activate the CAD mode.
 Click the app button, next to touchpad (after a long press of the home button).
 Now by rotating the device we can rotate the model.